How to Slap Bass for Gospel, Funk, and Fusion

 Learn how to play slap by watching other slap bass players do it.
 Pay attention to their thumb technique, wether they’re using index or middle finger for popping the strings, and the amount of force being used to create the slapping and popping sounds, etc…

-Hard Touch versus Light Touch
+Hard Touch vs. Light Touch in Slap Bass

 You don’t have to hit the strings very hard in order to get a good slap bass sound.
 Having that said, a lot of bass players still slap the bass hard.
 Check out the difference between a hard feel versus a light feel.
 A heavy or light touch will affect the sound when the string hits the end of the fretboard.